 If your fortune is bad, tie it to one of the shrine’s strings.
 This practice comes from a Japanese pun.
 Matsu can mean both the verb “to wait” and the noun “pine tree.”
 Traditionally bad omikuji were tied to pines in order to have the fortune “wait” by the tree rather than attach itself to the person.

-Oyama Shrine is, of course, the go-to shrine anytime of the year.
+Oyama Shrine is, of course, Kanazawa’s go-to shrine anytime of the year.
 That should be no surprise, with its extensive history and grounds that serve as much as a gallery as a place of worship.

 The grounds have more breathing room than the equally popular Ishiura Shrine (see below).
 A number of food, drink and entertainment booths open up within and in front of the shrine area.
 Be sure to check out the shrine shop for a variety of charms and animal zodiac tokens, must have New Year’s souvenirs.

 The oldest shrine in Kanazawa is nestled at the foot of the Honda Forest, slightly obscured from view.
 Just as popular for hatsumode for locals, this shrine sees less foreign tourists.
 Yet, its location is perfect for visitors on the way to enjoy Kenroku-en Garden or Kanazawa Castle Park.